lucasgls/lucasgls/README.md

 ## **About me** 🤓

 - I'm a passionate developer who has been into computers since I was young now I'm 19 and improving my programming skills.
 I enjoy creating and learning about different technologies in the industry.
 Currently, I'm working on honing my skills to break into the backend market soon.

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=lucasgls&theme=dark)

+<code> Console.WriteLine("By the way, I'm looking for an internship! 👀"); </code>

  ## **Skills 💻**